TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_screen_12864.md

 Activate the display using the config.g changes above.
 A side menu called "Display" should appear in DWC.
 Navigate to it and upload the zip file.

+### Troubleshooting

+If the screen is showing artifacts/random characters on the screen, the following may improve/eliminate the issue

+* Lower the SPI frequency by half.
+This is the F value in M918.
+* Reduce the length of the cable between the screen and the board.
+* Ensure that the cable between the screen and the board is routed away from other cables, especially motor cables.
+* Add a ferrite ring to the cable between the screen and the board.